 A minor in Data Analytics is excellent preparation for analyst positions across all sectors of the economy, and is an excellent complement to many majors throughout the university.

-M.A.
-IN ECONOMICS
+Master of Arts IN ECONOMICS

 Graduate education is increasingly important in the modern workforce, providing higher salaries and more opportunities for career advancement.
 Our M.A. in Economics offers two tracks, Financial Economics and Economic Analysis.
 Both are built upon core courses in economic theory as well as econometrics and data analysis.